Adjacency matrix: Matrix powers

 If A is the adjacency matrix of the directed or undirected graph G, then the matrix A^{n} (i.e., the matrix product of n copies of A) has an interesting interpretation: the element (i, j) gives the number of (directed or undirected) walks of length n from vertex i to vertex j.
 If n is the smallest nonnegative integer, such that for some i, j, the element (i, j) of A^{n} is positive, then n is the distance between vertex i and vertex j.
-A great example of how this is useful is in counting the number of triangles in an undirected graph G, which is exactly the trace of A^{3} divided by 6.
-We divide by 6 to compensate for the overcounting of each triangle (3! = 6 times).
+A great example of how this is useful is in counting the number of triangles in an undirected graph G, which is exactly the trace of A^{3} divided by 3 or 6 depending on whether the graph is directed or not.
+We divide by those values to compensate for the overcounting of each triangle.
+In an undirected graph, each triangle will be counted twice for all three nodes, because the path can be followed clockwise or counterclockwise : ijk or ikj.
 The adjacency matrix can be used to determine whether or not the graph is connected.

+If a directed graph has a nilpotent adjacency matrix (i.e., if there exists n such that A^{n} is the zero matrix), then it is a directed acyclic graph.

 Data structures

 The adjacency matrix may be used as a data structure for the representation of graphs in computer programs for manipulating graphs.
+Boolean data types are used, such as True and False in Python.
 The main alternative data structure, also in use for this application, is the adjacency list.

 The space needed to represent an adjacency matrix and the time needed to perform operations on them is dependent on the matrix representation chosen for the underlying matrix.
-Sparse matrix representations only store non-zero matrix entries and implicitly represents the zero entries.
-They can for example be used to represent sparse graphs without incurring the space overhead from storing the many zero entries in the adjacency matrix of the sparse graph.
-In the following section the adjacency matrix is assumed to be represented by an array data structure so that zero and non-zero entries in a matrix are all directly represented in storage.
+Sparse matrix representations only store non-zero matrix entries and implicitly represent the zero entries.
+They can, for example, be used to represent sparse graphs without incurring the space overhead from storing the many zero entries in the adjacency matrix of the sparse graph.
+In the following section the adjacency matrix is assumed to be represented by an array data structure so that zero and non-zero entries are all directly represented in storage.